rlugojr/linkurious-enterprise-manual/configure.md

 In Linkurious, Administrators manage other user accounts.
 User accounts are identified by either a login or an email address.
 If Linkurious is connected to an LDAP service (preferably OpenLDAP or Active Directory), users are authenticated each time they sign in.
 If you have a LDAP service running in your network, you can use it to authenticate users in Linkurious.

-To enable LDAP authentication in Linkurious, edit the configuration file and add an `ldap` section under `access`:
+To enable LDAP authentication in Linkurious, edit the configuration file and add an `ldap` section inside `access`:

 ```JavaScript
 "access": {